TangentADA/eth2ada-swap/README.md

 Use unique term_X IDs.
 Ensure valid JavaScript (no trailing commas, typos).

-## Website
+## 🌐 Website
 Content is rendered at eth2ada.com from data/news_data.js.
 Merged PRs go live after the next deployment.

-## Contributor Rewards: Airdrop
+## 🎁 Contributor Rewards: Airdrop
 Contributors are eligible for an upcoming token airdrop!
 Qualification: Have a term or edit merged into the main branch.
 Tracking: Via GitHub usernames.
 Rewards: Scale with contribution frequency.
 Updates: Follow eth2ada.com or the repo.

-## Tips
+## 💡 Tips
 Write beginner-friendly, neutral explanations.
 Avoid jargon where possible.
 Verify image paths in /images/blog/ or use external hosting.
 Need help?
 Open an issue or contact us via GitHub.
-Let’s build the ultimate Cardano-to-Ethereum dictionary together!
+Let’s build the ultimate Cardano-to-Ethereum dictionary together! 🚀

-## Experimental Build
+## Experimental Build for builders
 https://github.com/TangentADA/eth2ada-AI

+## Documentation